tobiKaboom/libreclassdiv/README.md

 ## libreclassdiv
-Made for schools in Italy, where often classrooms are divided over 2 different buildings.
-Usually one of the two building is in a worse condition than the other, and thus a class' schedule should be balanced between the main building and side building.
-Often, though, it's hard to balance everything by hand, and that's why I'm making this algorithm to hopefully make the distribution of classrooms more fair.

-This algo is nearly done, but is still missing a couple of features.
-It will only work if there are more classroom than classes and several other criteria are met.
-Do not worry, you do not have to check them yourself, as the `evaluatecompatibility` function takes care of it for you.

-If you like this project and have any ideas on how to improve it, open an issue and I'll do my best.

-If you have concrete solutions, open a pull request.

-Thanks!
+Simple algorithm created for schools in Italy to provide the bases to distribute classes in classrooms over 2 different buildings.

+It essentially handles years in pairs and distributes the same amount of classes in every year in the pair, but can distribute different amount of classes between the 2 pairs of years.

+The rest is to be decided manually.

+The philosophy is this:

+Fifth year should be in the same classroom all week to focus on final exams.

+Fourth and third year should be 3 days out of 5 in the building with more classes, which is usually the main building, and usually is generally better than the side one.

+Second and first year should be 2 days out of 5 in the main building.

-proudly written in vim =)
+Written in vim :)